NaaS/motto/examples/load_balancing.md

 intended earlier.
 Moreover, the repetition occurs for different `client` channels, not the same one.
+(Perhaps this would make channel semantics more consistent between "input"- and "output"-style channels, since currently I'm assuming that output channels are opened on demand, but that the input channel is already open when the Main process starts.)

 Rather than using a crude `?` annotation to indicate this, could instead iterate over an unbounded number of input channels -- we discover what they are